Aviation is still one of the most high-paying industries in the world. But what does it take in order to be qualified for a job in this industry?

 Air traffic controllers do get regular breaks and generous benefits that help to make the job easier.
 Many are able to retire early and live on a good pension – this means that there are often vacancies going and landing a job isn’t too challenging once you’re certified.

-The training in order to get certified is rigorous – an exam must be passed to become an air traffic controller in which there is no room for error and as a result the majority of people fail first time.
+The training, in order to get certified, is rigorous – an exam must be passed to become an air traffic controller in which there is no room for error and as a result; the majority of people fail the first time.
 There are many air traffic control schools around the world where you can learn the ropes.

 3. Becoming an Aerospace Engineer

 Aerospace engineers earn an average of $82,000 a year.
-They are responsible for the building of aircraft whether it be the design stage, managing the costs, ordering materials or project managing the construction process.
+They are responsible for the building of aircraft, whether it is the design stage, managing the costs, ordering materials or project managing the construction process.

 Degrees in aerospace engineering will help to get into this field – there are plenty of universities across the world that offer these courses.
-From her you can find an entry level position at a company and possibly scale your way up the ladder to a management position.
+From here, you can find an entry-level position at a company and possibly scale your way up the ladder to a management position.